 Hakuba is renowned for having some of the steepest (by Japanese standards at least) terrain in the country, and fortunately it also receives plenty of powder.
 With an average of 11 meters of snow each year, conditions are usually reliable through most of the season.
 And, like a gift from the gods, Hakuba also boasts more blue sky days than any other Japanese resort.

-The main dream of anyone who has ever skied, worked or lived here is that one day the individual resorts will connect to create one giant ski resort.
+The main dream of anyone who has ever skied, worked or lived here is that one day at least some of the individual resorts will connect to create one giant ski resort.
 This isn’t as farfetched as it might sound – some of the resorts share common ridgelines or are separated by a river.
 But for now, the tendency is to stick to one resort per day (using public transport to get there).
 The upside of having a collection of individual resorts is that each one is a little different from the next – so you’ll be treated to a variety of experiences.

 If you’re into moguls, you’re in luck because the Japanese love them and many slopes have perfectly formed, large, round bumps that the locals seem to fly over – leaving the rest of us to attempt before our backs and knees start to give in.